If you’re planning to resign from your job, you should always let your employer know ahead of time so they can prepare for your absence.

 Doing everything you can to make your departure easier for those around you is a basic courtesy when resigning from a job.

-Not only that, but scheduling a face-to-face meeting to explain your resignation is polite.
 A formal meeting helps give your manager closure and provides them an opportunity to raise any questions or concerns to you before you move on.

 Additional resources for resigning from your job